alexch/codelikethis/public/lessons/agile/retrospectives.md

   * **not** a status meeting
   * **not** for management to make announcements or impose a new rule
   * **not** to discuss features or planning (though it might spawn other meetings about these items)

+# Retrospective Attitude

+* keep an open mind
+* be respectful
+* listen more than you speak

 # The Bible